DamoM73/digital-solutions-text-2025/content/01_introduction/02_technologies_used.md

 ### Git

 Git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.
-Git is naturally incorporated into VS Code, but you will need to **<a href="https://git-scm.com/downloads" target="_blank">download and install the Git client</a>** for it to work properly.
+Git is naturally incorporated into VS Code, but you will need to **[download and install the Git client](https://git-scm.com/downloads)** for it to work properly.

 ### Github

-**<a href="https://github.com/" target="_blank">GitHub</a>** is a provider of internet hosting for software development and version control using Git.
+**[GitHub](https://github.com/)** is a provider of internet hosting for software development and version control using Git.
 It offers the distributed version control and source code management (SCM) functionality of Git, plus its own features.
 It provides access control and several collaboration features such as bug tracking, feature requests, task management, continuous integration and wikis for every project.
 It is commonly used to host open-source projects.
 As of November 2021, GitHub reports having over 73 million developers and more than 200 million repositories (including at least 28 million public repositories).

 We will be using GitHub to host your code for this course.
-If you don't already have an account, got to **<a href="https://github.com/" target="_blank">GitHub</a>** and register.
+If you don't already have an account, got to **[GitHub](https://github.com/)** and register.
 Use your College email to register.
 You can change the email if you wish to use the account after school to access your code from this course.

-To make working with GitHub easier, we will also be using **<a href="https://desktop.github.com/" target="_blank">GitHub Desktop</a>** which is a GUI interface for working with GitHub.
+To make working with GitHub easier, we will also be using **[GitHub Desktop](https://desktop.github.com/)** which is a GUI interface for working with GitHub.
 It makes using GitHub significantly easier.

 ---